KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/utility/video_waveform_monitor.rst

      - Description
    * - Mode
      - Selection
-     - Select the orientation of the waveform
+     - Select the orientation of the waveform: rows or columns
    * - Intensity
      - Float
      - Set intensity.
 Smaller values are useful to find out how many values of the same luminance are distributed across input rows/columns.
 Default value is 0.04.
 Allowed range is [0, 1].